 | SDS | Hazards, handling, storage notes, and flash point | Your ideal mixing temperature or final scent strength |

-Think of flash point and fire risk in candle making as a separate handling topic.
+Think of flash point in candle making as a separate handling topic.
 Shipping and storage rules may treat lower-flash-point liquids differently, while ASTM F2417 is a fire-safety standard for finished candles, not a fragrance mixing rule.

 Methods – where these limits and examples come from: The description of Category 12 as a non-skin-contact class that includes candles comes directly from IFRA guidance and certificates.
 The note that Category 12 is often listed at 100% and that practical candle loads usually sit in single-digit or low-teen percentages comes from supplier examples and maker guidance, not a legal rule.
 The working ranges here summarise supplier documents and maker guidance rather than controlled lab testing.
 Always default to your specific supplier paperwork, wax datasheet, and local regulations.